Unlock the Power of Annual Appeal Letters: Stunning Tips

 Be specific in your ask

-If your main CTA is going to be something along the lines of “We would love to have your support” or “Your generous gift will help us achieve our goals”, the results of your campaign may disappoint you.
+If your main CTA is going to be something along the lines of “We would love to have your support” or “Your generous gift will help us achieve our fundraising goals”, the results of your campaign may disappoint you.

 Make it clear what you ask of your donors. (and as mentioned above, the more personalized, the better).